jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 You might ask, _"What is my excuse for not being an expert on frameworks?"_

 ...
-My excuse is this statement from "The Magic of Thinking Big", which I read ten years ago
+My excuse is this statement from "The Magic of Thinking Big", which I read from our school's library ten years ago
 <sup id="footnote-indicator-1">[[1]](#footnote-1)</sup>:

 > "It is more important to use your mind to think than use it as a warehouse for facts."